Event Tech Case Studies, Applications, Technologies

 This category of drones can weigh as much as 2 tonne.
 These drones usually carry out their activities in the upper limits of the atmosphere where they do not encounter as much wind resistance.
 High up in the sky, these drones are used for monitoring and surveillance purposes.
 They keep an eye on large-scale movement of people, animals as well as the weather.
 They also occasionally help carry out various science experiments by recording changes in atmospheric content and interaction between Earth and other space bodies.

-Many of the latest drones have dual Global Navigational Satellite Systems (GNSS) such as GPS and GLONASS.
+Many of the latest drones have dual Global Navigational Satellite Systems (GNSS) such as GPS.
 Drones can fly in both GNSS and non-satellite modes.
 Highly accurate drone navigation is very important when flying and in drone applications such as to build 3D maps, surveying landscape and SAR (Search & Rescue) missions.

-When the quad-copter is first switched on, it searches and detects GNSS satellites.
-High end GNSS systems use Satellite Constellation technology.
+When the drone is switched on, it searches an detects GNSS satellites.
+These high end systems use Satellite Constellation technology to pin-point certain location commands with a large degree of accuracy.
 Basically, a satellite constellation is a group of satellites working together giving coordinated coverage and synchronized so that they overlap well in coverage.
 Pass or coverage is the period in which a satellite is visible above the local horizon.

 The radar technology in the drone will signal the following on the remote controller display;